Juan David García Bacca: Acknowledgments

 His work as an educator and philosopher was the subject of innumerable distinctions.
 The countries where he put down the most roots, Venezuela and Ecuador, did not skimp on recognizing him early as a great philosopher-literate.
 In 1978 Venezuela honored him with the National Prize for Literature.
 In 1981 he was awarded the Medal of Merit of the Republic of Ecuador.

 Subsequently, Spain is not far behind.
 He was named Knight Grand Cross of the Order of Isabel la Católica in 1982.
 That same year in Caracas, his name was given to the Library of the Institute of Philosophy and the Juan David García Bacca Chair was created in the Faculty of Humanities and Education of the university.
 Central Venezuela.

 Received from the Venezuelan government the Grand Cordon of the Order of the Liberator, a highest official distinction of the country from 1983.

 That same year there was an acknowledgment that moved him greatly.
-In 1983, he was made a corresponding member of The (Platonic) Academy and invested with an Honoris Causa Doctorate by the University of Athens.
+In 1983, he was made a corresponding member of The (Platonic) Academy and invested with an Honoris Causa Doctorate by the National and Kapodistrian University of Athens.